ngrash/geozip/README.md

 - Parses the downloaded data into a structured format for easy use in Go applications.

 ## Installation
-To use the `postcode` package in your Go project, simply execute the following command:
+To use the `geozip` package in your Go project, simply execute the following command:

 ```bash
 go get github.com/ngrash/geozip